It’s easy to write a survey, too

 - Marketing-led research cares little about rigor.
 When you have the Count Chocula account, you proudly cite bought-and-paid-for research that shows it is “part of a balanced diet.”

-- Most clients demand faster and cheaper surveys, so more shortcuts are taken and more corners are cut.
+- Most clients demand faster and cheaper surveys.
+Research firms take more shortcuts and cut more corners.

 - Writing your own surveys has never been more popular.